us58/osmelevation/README.md

 ## Important remark

-For the second tool `correctosmelevation`, complete OSM relations with tag type=route and waterway=river must be present.
+For the second tool `correctosmelevation`, complete OSM relations with tag _type=route_ and _waterway=river_ must be present.
 Otherwise, no corrections will be performed on these (incomplete) relations.
 When creating geographic extracts with tools like osmium, options must be chosen to not clip relations with these tags at the borders of the extracts.
+To include complete relations with tag _type=route_, call osmium with `-s smart -S types=route`.
+To also include relations with tag _waterway=river_, osmium must be called with `-s smart -S types=any` as there is no option specifically for this tag.

 ## Obtaining NASADEM files